kfirufk/tux-pgx-scan/README.md

 I have a project that I'm working on with gqlgen for GraphQL API (https://github.com/99designs/gqlgen) and pgx (https://github.com/jackc/pgx) to connect to a postgresql database.
 I still didn't find a proper solution that fits all. that I can take the structs that are being created by gqlgen as-is and scan rows directly to them. so I made this!

+# HOW TO
+the  best method i think is to open scan_test.go and see all the tests I created there.

+you have one function

+`func MyQuery(ctx context.Context, conn *pgxpool.Pool, dstAddr interface{}, sql string, args ...interface{}) (bool, error) `

+needs context, connection pool, destination address (can be an address to a slice, variable, struct.. whatever), the sql query and it's arguments.

+so this example is a test to insert query result to a string

+	sqlQuery := "select 'moshe'"
+	if conn, err := GetDbConnection(); err != nil {
+		t.Errorf("could not connect to database: %v", err)
+	} else {
+		var foo string
+		if _, err := MyQuery(context.Background(), conn, &foo, sqlQuery); err != nil {
+			t.Error(err)
+		} else {
+			if foo != "moshe" {
+				t.Errorf("foo should be moshe: '%v'", foo)
+			}
+		}
+	}

 # TODO
 pgx is a must, so I'm not gonna change test!